chenhongting80-crypto/Python_Data_Analysis/README.md

 - Converting data types
 - Exporting the cleaned dataset

+---

 ### 2. Netflix Movie Actor Rating Data Analysis

 This project focuses on organizing Netflix movie and TV actor rating data using Python and pandas.
-The goal is to calculate actors’ average IMDb scores across different genres and identify actors associated with the highest-rated works in each genre.
+The goal is to calculate actors' average IMDb scores across different genres and identify actors associated with the highest-rated works in each genre.

 Main steps include: